86th Training Division: Assignments in ETO

-Present day
+Twenty-first century

+For decades during the Cold War, the 86th Army Reserve Command maintained the division's insignia and number, but as a TDA unit, did not formally carry on the formation's lineage.

 The 86th was redesignated HQ 86th Training Brigade on 11 Feb 2009 and activated at Fort McCoy, Wisconsin on 16 September 2010.
 Shortly after its reactivation, on 18 September 2010, it was redesignated as Headquarters 86th Training Division.

-Subordinate units

-As of 2019 the following units are subordinated to the 86th Training Division (Decisive Action):
+The division is a subordinate unit of the 84th Training Command.
+As of January 2026 it consists of the following units: